 I grew up in an environment where it was normal for 5-year-olds to take care of their younger siblings and cousins.
 A child sweeping the floor or cooking with a baby wrapped on her back was not a strange sight—my older sister and I looked after our younger siblings with very little to no prompting from our elders.
 All it took was one look from an elder for us to do something; we knew that if we didn’t do as we were told, the belt or switch would be brought out.

 I can’t tell you how many grocery stores I’ve run out of without the items I went in to purchase because my son decided to sprawl out onto the floor and proceeded to lick the ground.
-Yup lick, as in with tongue and all.
+Yup, lick, as in with tongue and all.

-Looking back on my own childhood, I recognize that I spent most of it being terrified of adults—something I don’t want for my children.
+Looking back on my own childhood, I recognize that I spent most of it being terrified of adults.
+And that’s something I don’t want for my children.
 I want my kids to trust and to respect me without them being afraid of me.

-Ask Yourself, “Why Am I Yelling?”
+When mindful parenting, Ask Yourself, “Why Am I Yelling?”…

 In her book Is That Me Yelling?
 A Parent’s Guide to Getting Your Kids to Cooperate Without Losing Your Cool, Rona Renner writes, “The next time you find yourself yelling at your kids, take that opportunity to increase your self-awareness: Dig deeper to discover what’s hiding underneath your anger.

 When my son was born, I received so much advice.
 While the advice came from a good place, it was confusing and often times conflicting.
 I wanted to do something one way, but I was being told to do it in a different way.

-… and Use A Timer
+… and Use A Timer.

 I used to prolong changing activities because I knew what was coming next, but eventually, I realized that using a timer to let him know when it was time to eat or go to bed helped.

 “Children thrive on having limits that are fair and are communicated respectfully,” according to Renner.
 “A timer is a neutral object to help your child with transitions and taking turns… Being able to stop playing and clean up the toys can add to a child’s sense of belonging to a family or to a school where there is order, not chaos.”